Myndex/apca-introduction/analysis.md

 Again, a not well developed comparison.

 > _Though still in early development, APCA already makes two major contributions:_
 > - _a different color contrast formula that assume much more ambient light_

-FALSE.
-Ambient light is not the operant difference by ANY stretch of the imagination, and such statements underline the lack of understanding of the subject matter.
+*FALSE*.
+And these spurious statements are what makes this frustrating.
+Ambient light is not the operant difference by any stretch of the imagination.
+Such statements underline the lack of understanding of the subject matter.
 The ACTUAL contribution is perceptual uniformity, which is REQUIRED for the advancement of automated color technologies.

 > - _a more sophisticated link between spatial frequency and minimum color
     contrast that allows for more nuanced thresholds_
+>
 > _It is hard to evaluate APCA from a purely theoretical standpoint._

-It is trivial to evaluate, the efficacy of perceptual uniformity is prima facia evidence, and a practical reality, not theoretical.
+It is trivial to evaluate because APCA uses simple math, the efficacy of perceptual uniformity is prima facia evidence, and as a practical reality, it's not bogged down in abstract theoretical.

 > _Instead, thorough empirical validation is required.
 This has not yet started and will be a considerable effort.
-See \<harassment thread deleted\>._
+See \<Cluster B thread deleted\>._

 > [!IMPORTANT]
 > First, the entire basis for APCA is rooted in empirical data, and these claims are false, misleading, and notwithstanding.
 Here is a link to a listing of [peer review and third party evaluations of APCA](https://git.apcacontrast.com/documentation/independent-review).